ElementsProject/lightning/doc/lightningd-config.5.md

 data for our peers, and give them our (encrypted!) backup data to store as well, based on a protocol similar to [bolt][bolt] #881.

+* **experimental-anchors**

+  Specifying this option turns on the `option_anchors_zero_fee_htlc_tx` feature, meaning we can open anchor-based channels.
+This will become the default for new channels in future, after more testing.
+Anchor-based channels use larger commitment transactions, with the trade-off that they don't have to use a worst-case fee, but can bump the commitment transaction if it's needed.

 BUGS
 ----